SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/events.md

 ))
 ```

+For inspiration you should have a look at how [Play SRG products](https://confluence.srg.beecollaboration.com/display/SRGPLAY/Play+SRG+native+click+and+hidden+analytics+events) use events.

-> Tip: Fields need to be properly mapped server side.
-Please check our [internal wiki](https://confluence.srg.beecollaboration.com/pages/viewpage.action?pageId=13188692) for more information about available keys or the GD ADI team for more information.
+> Tip: Commanders Act fields need to be properly mapped server side.
+Please check our [internal wiki](https://confluence.srg.beecollaboration.com/pages/viewpage.action?pageId=13188692) for more information about available keys or contact the GD ADI team for more information.